p5a0u9l/minseg/README.md

     3. I renamed minseg_project.m to MinSeg_Report.m This is the Matlab which follows the pdf document step-by-step, generates plots, figures, text in a published format.
 I recommend we use this medium for the report itself as opposed to Word.
 If you want you could do the text write-up in Word and I can embed it in Matlab markup (I’m not implying you do all the write-up yourself ;)) I feel comfortable quickly adding/embedding anything into that file, then publishing it produces a report-ready document.
 We can discuss Saturday if you have strong feelings either way.

     Code Organization/Git tips
     4. You’ll need to pull everything down.
 There might be merge conflicts since you were working last night.
-You could create a branch called “chris” to reserve your changes that you want to manually integrate.
+You could create a branch called “chris�? to reserve your changes that you want to manually integrate.
     5. I’ve adopted the convention of naming all of our primary source files with a MinSeg pre-appendage to make them easily recognizable.
     6. Folders
     a.
 The Report-related files are in the root (minseg) directory (and in the html directory, but we can ignore that folder).